wolfhesse/dotnet-docker-samples/dotnetapp-dev/README.md

 This .NET Core Docker sample demonstrates how to use Docker in your .NET Core development process.
 It works with both Linux and Windows containers.

-The [sample Dockerfile](Dockerfile) creates a .NET Core application container based off of the [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/).
-It builds and runs the application in the same container, which is a useful strategy for interative development but not an optimal option for production.
+The [sample Dockerfile](Dockerfile) creates a .NET Core application image based off of the [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/).
+It builds and runs the application in the same image, which is a useful strategy for interative development but not an optimal option for production.
 Take a look at the [.NET Core Production Sample](../dotnetapp-prod/README.md) or [ASP.NET Core Production Sample](../aspnetapp/README.md) for production-oriented samples.

 This sample requires a recent [Docker client](https://www.docker.com/products/docker).
 You need the latest Windows 10 or Windows Server 2016 to use [Windows containers](http://aka.ms/windowscontainers).
 The instructions assume you have the [Git](https://git-scm.com/downloads) client installed.